react-page/react-page/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Head over to our demo at [editor.ory.am](http://editor.ory.am/) and check out what's possible!
+Want a closer look and experience what the ORY Editor can do?
+Check out our demo at [editor.ory.am](http://editor.ory.am/)

 ## Introduction

-We run the [Wikipedia for learning](https://de.serlo.org) for close to a decade now - and used the lessons learned to enrich the Open Source Community with a technology that improves the state of content creation on the web.
-Key features of the ORY Editor are as followed.
+We have been running the [Wikipedia for learning](https://de.serlo.org) for almost a decade now.
+The experience and the lessons learned made us embark on the journey to build the ORY Editory.
+We wanted to make content editing on the web easy and enrich the Open Source Community with technology that moves the needle significantly for how content can be created and edited on the web.
+The key things that the ORY Editor achieves are:

 * Content is represented as a JSON state.
-HTML purification / sanitation is no longer required and content-based XSS attacks are much less likely.
+* HTML purification / sanitation is no longer required (so that content-based XSS attacks are much less likely).
 * The content state is transformed using [redux](https://github.com/reactjs/redux) and all transformations are well tested.
-* Transformations can be replayed at any time.
-Each key press is a state transform.
-This allows collaborative editing, global undo/redo and other wizardry.
+* Transformations can be replayed at any time where each key press is a state transform, allowing for collaborative editing, global undo/redo and other wizardry.
-* Include custom, dynamic components by using the React Plugin API ([example](examples/single-page-site/src/plugins/parallax)) for both content and layout.
+* Custom, dynamic components, by using the React Plugin API ([example](examples/single-page-site/src/plugins/parallax)) for both content and layout are included.
-* Adapt layout behaviour to your use case *(in development)*
+* Layout behavior is adapted to your specific use case *(in development)*

 ## Quickstart

-Currently, the ORY Editor is optimized for usage with React.
-We will focus on improving the ORY Editor first, an plan to ship versions that do not require React in the future!
+Currently our focus is on optimizing the ORY Editor for usage with React.
+We will work on, and ship versions that do not require React in the future.

-Use npm to install the ORY Editor as followed.
+Use npm to install the ORY Editor as follows:

 ```sh
 $ npm install --save ory-editor react-tap-event-plugin
 ```

 The following snippet shows a minimalistic installation of the ORY Editor.
-We included some [examples](examples/) as well!
+We included some [examples](examples/) as well.

 ```jsx
 import React, { Component } from 'react';